jrm-unamur/jrm-unamur/README.md

 ## About me
 I am currently ICT for education specialist at University of Namur.
-Among other things, I'm an administration of my University Moodle platform, maintaning it, managing evolution and custom developments.
+Among other things, I'm an administrator of my University Moodle platform, maintaning it, managing evolution and custom developments.

 More on this later ;-)